MadBomber/aigcm/README.md

 ## Last Thoughts

-This gem saves its commit message in the file `.aigc_msg` at the root directory of the repository.
+This gem saves its commit message in the file `.aigcm_msg` at the root directory of the repository.
 Its there even if you do a `--dry` run.
-This could be handy if you want to incorporate `aigc` into some larger workflow.
+This could be handy if you want to incorporate `aigcm` into some larger workflow.

 Remember that the style guide can be extended using one or more `--context` strings.
 For example you could create a shell alias like this:

 ```
-alias gc='aigc -c "JIRA $JIRA_TICKET"'
+alias gc='aigcm -c "JIRA $JIRA_TICKET"'
 ```

 ## Development